U.S. cities fear more destruction as protesters rage against police brutality

 The clashes in Minneapolis marked the fifth night of arson, looting and vandalism in parts of the state’s largest city, and its adjacent capital, St. Paul.
 The state’s governor said on Saturday that he was activating the full Minnesota National Guard for the first time since World War Two.

-Thousands of people gathered on Sunday afternoon for a rally in St. Paul as state troopers surrounded the state capitol building.
+Thousands of people gathered peacefully on Sunday afternoon for a rally in St. Paul as state troopers surrounded the state capitol building.
+About 170 stores in the city have been looted, its mayor told CNN.

 “There is no real one answer but the beginning is we have to learn to be honest with each other,” said 66-year-old community activist Philip Holmes as he stood among demonstrators holding “Black Lives Matter” signs.